asulyma/education-easy-app/readme.md

 - Local Deploying with the Docker technology via single MAVEN command;
 - Good coverage with integration tests and running them in single MAVEN command;
 - Ansible's playbooks to build and deploy application;
-- Jenkins' job for build and push docker image to DockerHub;
+- Jenkins' job for build, run all tests (include IT) and push docker image to DockerHub;
 - Jenkins' job for deploy application to AWS (Support RedHat and Debian OS).

 ***